building-for-fun/fountainCms/README.md

-# Headless CMS Monorepo
+# FountainCMS Monorepo

-This repository is organized as a monorepo for the Headless CMS ecosystem, containing both frontend (React) and backend (Node.js/Express) codebases.
+This repository is organized as a monorepo for the FountainCMS ecosystem, containing both frontend (React) and backend (Node.js/Express) codebases.

 ## Structure

 ```
-headless-cms/
+fountaincms/
 ├── frontend/      # React + Vite frontend app
 │   ├── src/
 │   ├── public/